This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 They aren’t doing it out of spite.
 It is generally a sign of a bigger problem, and they just need your help.

 QUICK RECOMMENDATION: Anytime our dogs or puppies have accidents in the house we use an enzymatic cleaner to thoroughly remove the smell.
 This ensures that they won’t go back to potty in the same spot.
-Our favorite is Rocco & Roxie Stain and Odor Eliminator.
+Our favorite is Puppy In Training Stain & Odor Eliminator.

 Why Is My Older Dog Suddenly Peeing In The House?